kyxap1/starred/README.md

 - [steampipe](https://github.com/turbot/steampipe) - Use SQL to instantly query your cloud services (AWS, Azure, GCP and more).
 Open source CLI.
 No DB required.
 - [terraform-graph-beautifier](https://github.com/pcasteran/terraform-graph-beautifier) - Terraform graph beautifier
 - [inframap](https://github.com/cycloidio/inframap) - Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.
-- [terracreds](https://github.com/tonedefdev/terracreds) - A Terraform Cloud/Enterprise credentials helper
+- [terracreds](https://github.com/tonedefdev/terracreds) - A Terraform Automation and Collaboration Software credentials helper
 - [notary](https://github.com/notaryproject/notary) - Notary is a project that allows anyone to have trust over arbitrary collections of data
 - [beats](https://github.com/fuero/beats) - :tropical_fish: Beats - Lightweight shippers for Elasticsearch & Logstash
 - [hcl2json](https://github.com/tmccombs/hcl2json) - Convert hcl2 to json